dschnare/ioc-container/packages/ioc-container/README.md

 ## IocContainer#install

-    install(name, obj, { newable, transient, concerns })
+    install(name, obj, { newable, transient, concerns, inject })

 Installs a new service that can be resolved with the specified name.
 The obj can be a function, object or primitive value.
-If an object then `Object.create()` is used to create new instances.
 If a function then the function will be called normally unless the `newable` option is specified.
 If `newable` is set then the `new` operator will be used when calling the function.
-If a primitive value then the value will be resolved as-is (i.e. returned without modification).
+If an object is installed then the new instances are created by calling `Object.create()`, but no dependencies will be injected.
+If any other value then it will be returned without modification and no dependencies will be injected.

 All services are singletons, that is they are only created once and the same instance is returned each time `resolve()` is called.
 If the `transient`